What causes attention-seeking behavior in adults?

 • Upbringing and childhood experiences: Inconsistent parenting, whether through neglect or praise tied to achievements or success, can result in attention-seeking tendencies.

-Attention-seeking behavior can also be a sign of a mental health condition, like histrionic personality disorder (HPD) and other personality disorders.
+Attention-seeking behavior itself isn’t a mental health condition.
+However, it can sometimes be a sign of a mental health condition, like histrionic personality disorder (HPD) and other personality disorders.
 These mental health conditions are defined by exaggerated emotional displays and difficulty managing emotions in general.

 Some personality disorders that may involve attention-seeking behaviors include: